-What the pictures above and below do not show are the overcast skies we left at Forest Lake in Advance, NC.
+Pride is a privately owned park, not a Thousand Trails Property.
+For that reason, we must pay to stay.
+Visiting overcast skies we left at Forest Lake in Advance, NC.
 Carla loves flowers, especially wild flowers.
 Virginia devotes a great deal of highway to natural coverage.